Geek-Estate/horizon-landingpage/faq/index.md

 **A:** While we are passionate beyond belief about enabling community wherever you are, raising money for great causes, and [travel by giving](http://www.horizonapp.co/blog/travel-by-giving/) -- Horizon is a business, not a charity.
 Great technology requires significant investment in order to maintain the current platform, and continue to innovate with new tools to facilitate in person relationships.
 If you are a member of a community on the enterprise plan, then all your transactions will be waived for stays with other members of that specific community.

-**Q: I love Horizon's ability to build community and increase donations, and want it to exist for my non profit organization, college, or university -- but desire a branded version.
-Can we create a white labeled solution?**
+**Q: I love Horizon's ability to build community and increase donations, and want it to exist for my non profit organization, college, or university.
+Can we create a branded solution?**

 **A:** Yes.
 [Contact us for details](mailto:support@horizonapp.co)